mesh-mell/meshmell.com/README.md

 #### Use Docker for the Web (Next.js) App

-If you wish to run the Next.js web app inside a Docker container, command `docker compose -f docker-compose.dev.web.yaml up` in the root directory.
+If you wish to run the Next.js web app inside a Docker container, command `docker compose -f docker-compose.dev.yaml up web -d` in the root directory.

 ## Tips